dib-lab/2020-NSURP/doc/index.md

  + quickly compare large sequencing datasets
  + document workflows using git and GitHub.

-The files in this repository are ordered by execution, meaning file `00*` should be completed before `01*`.

 Most of the work done in this rotation will be completed on Farm.
 However, you will need to access Farm from your own computer.
 We will use an SSH-client to be able to interact with Farm.